minou65/NMEA2000-BatteryMonitor/readme.md

 #### Expected max current [A] __*__
-maximum current that may flow through the shut
+Maximum current that may flow through the shunt

 #### Voltage calibration factor
 Use a multimeter to measure the voltage on the battery.
 The measured voltage divided by the voltage displayed by the battery monitor gives the factor that you enter here.